Darby, Pennsylvania: Education

-The city is also home to Blessed Virgin Mary (BVM), a parochial school affiliated with the Roman Catholic Church.
+The city is also home to Blessed Virgin Mary (BVM), a parochial school affiliated with the Roman Catholic Archdiocese of Philadelphia.

 Transportation

+Highways and roads

-As of 2018 there were 14.14 mi of public roads in Darby, of which 2.19 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 11.95 mi were maintained by the borough.
+As of 2018, there were 14.14 mi of public roads in Darby, of which 2.19 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 11.95 mi were maintained by the borough.

 U.S. Route 13 is the only numbered highway serving Darby.
 It follows a southwest-to-northeast alignment along MacDade Boulevard through the center of the borough.

+Trains

 Darby is served by the SEPTA Subway–Surface Trolley Lines number 11 and 13 at the Darby Transportation Center and the SEPTA Wilmington/Newark Line at the Darby station.

 Darby once had three other railroad stations.
-Two, owned by the Baltimore and Ohio Railroad (now the Philadelphia Subdivision of CSX), one at Main and Sixth Streets, where the SEPTA Route 11 trolley crosses today, and the other, Boone Station, at Poplar Street and Lawrence Avenue The other, owned by the Pennsylvania Railroad, stood where the current station stands, and later across the tracks.
+Two, owned by the Baltimore and Ohio Railroad (now the Philadelphia Subdivision of CSX), one at Main and 6th Streets, where the SEPTA Route 11 trolley crosses today, and the other, Boone Station, at Poplar Street and Lawrence Avenue.
+The Pennsylvania Railroad station was on the site of what is now the SEPTA station for the Wilmington/Newark Line.

 Politics

 Darby Borough is in Pennsylvania's 5th Congressional district, currently represented by Democrat Mary Gay Scanlon.

 In the Pennsylvania legislature, Darby is represented by Democrat Joanna E. McClinton in the 191st House District.
 Darby is in the 8th Pennsylvania Senate District, represented by Democrat Anthony H. Williams.

 In local politics, Democrats hold an absolute majority of the borough's council seats, and the mayorship is held by Democrat Darren R. Burrell.